openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

     let b: Base = new Derived()
     let d: Derived = b as Derived

-Compile-time errors for this conversion are the same as in :ref:`InstanceOf Expression`.
+If *target type* is not compatible (see :ref:`Type Compatibility`) with the expression type then a :index:`compile-time error` occurs.

-A runtime error (``ClassCastError``) occurs during this conversion if the type of a converted expression cannot be casted to the *target type*:
+A runtime error (``ClassCastError``) occurs during this conversion if the type of a converted expression cannot be cast to the *target type*:

 .. code-block:: typescript
    :linenos:

+    interface I {}
-    class Base {}
+    class A implements I {}
-    class Derived1 extends Base {}
+    class B implements I {}
-    class Derived2 extends Base {}
+    class C {}

-    let b: Base = new Derived1()
+    let a: A = new A
-    let d = b as Derived2 // runtime error
+    let i: I = a
+    i as B // Will trigger a runtime error ``ClassCastError`` i as C // Compile-time error as C is not compatible with I a as B // Compile-time error as B is not compatible with A

 .. index::
    runtime error
    conversion
-   converted expression
    target type

 |